 - Perfect focus, sharpness and clarity.

-- Appropriate and varying depth of eld from image to image.
+- An appropriate and varying depth of field from image to image.
 Focus and DOF used as an element of storytelling.

 - Consistently accurate focus.